davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   .. note::

     (C++ only)
-  Dump a representation of each classs hierarchy and virtual function table layout to a file.
+  Dump a representation of each class's hierarchy and virtual function table layout to a file.
 The file name is made by appending .class to the source file name, and the file is created in the same directory as the output file.
 If the -``options`` form